Vorticode/solarite/docs/index.md

 document.body.append(new FancyText());
 ```

 A style tag with the  `global` attribute defines the style only once in the document head, instead of for every instance of a component.
 This improves rendering performance with many instances.
-Global styles cannot have expressions within them.
+Unlike regular styles, global styles cannot have expressions within them.

 ```javascript
 import h from './dist/Solarite.min.js';